unartic/RetroLink/README.md

 * **Extensible server support**: A companion server will be provided soon for easy multiplayer game and program development.

 Stay tuned for server details and more examples!

+## Where to buy?

+As the project stands it is not for sale as an expansion card or a kit.
+If you want to follow along with the hardware side of things you can purchase the components yourself.
+Depending on interest I might change it to a pre-build expansion card.

 ## ⚠️ Disclaimer